agent22-io/weave/README.md

 **Declarative AI agent orchestration framework**

 Weave is a framework for building and composing interopable AI agents.
-Define what you want your agent to do in plain yaml and let weave worry about how to build the agent.
+Define what you want your agent to be in plain yaml and let weave worry about how to build and run the agent.

 ## ✨ Why Weave?